ibrahim-codes1/ATM-Project-PF-C-/README.md

 ---

-# 🔐 Default Credentials (Testing)
+# 🔐 Default Credentials (For Testing)

-Aap in accounts ko testing ke liye use kar sakte hain:
+You can use the following accounts for testing purposes:

 | Account Number | PIN Code | Initial Balance |
 |----------------|----------|-----------------|